vipul2802/o365hq.com/content/blog/UI-UX of the new Office 365 Suite.md

 +++
-title = "UI/UX of the new Office 365 Suite"
+title = "UI/UX of the new Microsoft 365 Suite"
 description = "Agency from Toronto, Tendril, has published Microsoft’s new icons and redesigned UI of the Office Suite on Behance. " date = 2018-12-07